top of page

 Report reveals the best postcodes for rental property in Edinburgh

-Edinburgh property portal ESPC has revealed the capital’s top-performing rental postcodes for Q4 2025, highlighting where buy-to-let investors are achieving the strongest returns.
+Partner news Edinburgh property portal ESPC has revealed the capital’s top-performing rental postcodes for Q4 2025, highlighting where buy-to-let investors are achieving the strongest returns.
 Using rental data from Citylets alongside ESPC’s latest house-price analysis, the report identifies the areas that delivered the most attractive yields between October and December.
-From waterfront districts to well-connected urban neighbourhoods, the study notes that tenant demand remains robust, d
+From waterfront districts to well-connected urban neighbourhoods, the study notes that tenant demand rem

 By editor